Wisemonk Team

 • Operate phase (months 6-18).
 The private partner manages HR, payroll, regulatory compliance, vendor management, and knowledge transfer while you retain full strategic control over the team's work.

-• Transfer phase (months 18-24).
-Employees, intellectual property, infrastructure, and processes transfer to your own entity, giving you a fully owned captive center.
+• Transfer phase (months 18 to 24).
+Employees, IP, infrastructure and processes move across to your own entity, leaving you with a fully owned captive center.

 Who is the BOT model best for?